asd-xiv/m/README.md

 > A series of transformations over an initial input can be written as `x -> f -> g -> result`, _piping_, or as `result = g(f(x))`, _composing_.
 The difference is only _syntactic_.
 Input is the same, transformations **and** order of application are the same, the result will be the same.

-Syntax is the thing we look at, reason with and write ourselves everyday and is the difference between _"Aah, right"_ and _"Why is he doing -1 two times?"_.
+Syntax is the thing we look at, reason with and write everyday and is the difference between _"Aah, right"_ and _"Why is he doing -1 two times?"_.

 There are [reasons](https://en.wikipedia.org/wiki/Function_composition#Alternative_notations) for why some use [`compose`](https://en.wikipedia.org/wiki/Composition_operator) notation and others `pipe`.
 [Math](https://en.wikipedia.org/wiki/Nicolas_Bourbaki) people will know more.